usamashafiq/README.md/Portfolio.md

   <strong>Content Writer & SEO Strategist</strong>
 </p>

-<p>We help startups, agencies, and enterprises modernize, secure, and support their IT systems.
+<p>At <strong>Mr Fixer</strong>, we help startups, agencies, and enterprises modernize, secure, and support their IT systems.
 Whether you're launching a new platform, fixing legacy issues, automating operations, enhancing your online presence, or defending against threats — we deliver reliable, scalable, and intelligent solutions tailored to your business needs.</p>

 <hr>